mgoldsmith1/Loyola-Virtual-Exchange/README.md

 Likewise if the price goes up .0025 from .10 the quote from LRF will be .1025.
 At this point you can close at .1025 and make a 0.05 cent loss.
 ```

-Then we need to do the accounting portion of the project

 ## Requirements ##

 * JRE Java SE 8 v1.8.0_121